 The delicate skin around your eyes is one of the first places to show signs of aging.
 While there’s not exactly a reset button you can press, with the right eye cream and lifestyle habits in place, you can plump up the appearance of crow’s feet and wrinkled skin and put the brakes on new lines from forming.
 With the help of board-certified dermatologists and Skincare.com consultants, we’re sharing tips for dealing with and preventing eye wrinkles below.

 Any hydrating eye cream can help keep the area looking youthful longer, but to most effectively diminish and prevent wrinkles, you’re going to want to look for certain ingredients.
-New York City-based dermatologist Dr. Hadley King recommends looking for eye creams that contain retinol, antioxidants and anti-aging peptides.
+Dr. Hadley King, a New York City-based dermatologist, recommends looking for eye creams that contain retinol, antioxidants and/or anti-aging peptides.

 Wearing sunglasses with UV protection and a wide-brimmed hat on bright days is also a good idea.
 “Sun exposure causes more squinting and squeezing of the muscle and loss of collagen and elastin in the skin making wrinkles worse,” says Dr. Campbell.

 Avoid Indoor Tanning

 It’s not just natural UV exposure that can cause wrinkles; indoor tanning is just as bad.
 If you want to keep your under-eye area looking youthful, it’s best to avoid tanning beds and lamps altogether.
 If you’re yearning for a bronzed glow (without the skin damage), reach for a self-tanner like the L’Oréal Paris Sublime Bronze Facial Tanning Drops that can be mixed into your facial moisturizer.